Jocelynmie/sekai-recommendation-agent/README.md

 - Cold‑start weighting & tag‑upweight logic reflected in `RecommendationAgent._score_candidates()`.
 - Diversity enhancement and evaluation prompts mirror the templates, but **are embedded as Python string constants**, not imported from the Markdown file.

 ---

-## 📄 License

-This is a technical assessment project.
-For production use, please contact the Sekai team.

----

-**Built with ❤️ for the Sekai community**

----